ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 You find the examples in an examples' folder.
 Just read a class description in a script and run it.
 Since the object-oriented approach is used, auxiliary classes are logically separated in other folders (packages).

-With Python 3.8+, you also need the following packages or later:
+My environment was Python 3.8 with the following packages:
 - numpy 1.22.4
 - pygame 2.1.2
 - PyOpenGL 3.1.6